platon-net/phpQRcode/README.md

 This is PHP implementation of QR Code 2-D barcode generator.
 It is pure-php LGPL-licensed implementation based on C libqrencode by Kentaro Fukuchi.

+At 2025-02-21 was cloned from https://sourceforge.net/projects/phpqrcode/
+to Platon Technologies public GIT repositary.

 ## LICENSING ##

 Copyright (C) 2010-2013 by Dominik Dzienia

+Copyright (C) 2025 by Platon Technologies

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free